 7.3.1.1.
 The Child Restraint System manufacturer shall declare in writing that the toxicity of materials used in the manufacture of restraint systems and accessible to the restrained child is in conformity with the test requirements of EN 71-3:2019, for a Category III material as defined in paragraph 4.2.
 Table 2 and following the test method of paragraph 7.2., specifically paragraph 7.2.2., Table 3, Category III sampling method.
 Tests confirming the validity of the declaration may be carried out at the discretion of the Technical Service.
 This paragraph does not apply to non- integral ECRS with a stature range of 100 cm or above.

-Flammability removed covered by the vehicle UN Regulation.

 7.3.2.
 General characteristics